NullBlood04/Log-File-Analyser/README.md

 │       │   │   │   ├── result.py         # Tool for analysing event and providing solution.
 │       │   │   │   └── probeSystem.py    # Tool for executing safe system commands.
 │       │   │   │
+│       │   │   ├── chatbotTools.py   # collection of tools.
+│       │   │   ├── literals.py       # Prompts for agents.
-│       │   │   ├── sqlConnection.py  # Reusable class for MySQL database connections.
+│       │   │   └── sqlConnection.py  # Reusable class for MySQL database connections.
-│       │   │   └── ...
 │       │   │
 │       │   └── initialSetups/
+│       │       ├── setupTools        # Tools used by process_logs.py
+│       │       │   ├── ...
 │       │       ├── createDatabase.py # One-time script to create the MySQL database and table.
+│       │       ├── initialise.py     # Creates databases and populates them with data.
+│       │       ├── runInitialiser.py # Script to run initialise.py once a day when main.py is run.
-│       │       └── process_logs.py   # Script to ingest logs into both MySQL and ChromaDB.
+│       │       └── process_logs.py   # Script to batch logs of both MySQL and ChromaDB.
 │       │
 │       └── main.py                   # Flask app entry point to run the web interface.
 │